 After moving through different stages, he first competed in Formula One in 2007, finishing third in the Australian Grand Prix.

 In 2020 he won a record-equalling seventh Formula One title (more here).
-He was awarded BBC Sports Personality of the Year award for the second time, and a knighthood in the New Year honour’s list (more here).
+He was awarded BBC Sports Personality of the Year award for the second time.
+Asthe year closed he was given a knighthood in the New Year honour’s list (more here).

 Motivated largely by environmental concerns, Lewis turned vegan in 2017.
 He is quoted as saying that “as the human race, what we are doing to the world… the pollution, in terms of emissions of global-warming gases, coming from the amount of cows that are being produced is incredible.
 The cruelty is horrible and I don’t necessarily want to support that and I want to live a healthier life.”